AeliaDev/cazan.js/docs/multimedia/video.md

     constructor(protected rectangle: Rectangle, sources: string[]) {}

     /**
      * You don't really need to use it.
+It's the function that permits to change of image on each frame.
      */
     process() {}
 }